phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 [`'static`]: https://doc.rust-lang.org/book/first-edition/lifetimes.html#static

 ### Printing
 Now we can use the `Writer` to modify the buffer's characters.
-First we create a method to write a single ASCII byte (it doesn't compile yet):
+First we create a method to write a single ASCII byte:

 ```rust
 impl Writer {